Effectory/CodingChallenge/README.md

 # CodingChallenge
-If you are landing on this page you are considering taking an interview for a developer position at [Effectory](http://www.effectory.com/), or are in the interview process.
+If you are landing on this page because you're willing to apply or already applied for a developer position at [Effectory](http://www.effectory.com/).
 That's great!

-To get a bit of a gist of how you think, program and solve problems we have a small code challange for you.
-Hope you have fun with it!
+To get a bit of a gist of how you think, program and solve problems we have a small code challenge for you.
+Good luck (and have fun!)

 # Counting bits
 Given an integer, n, we want to know the following: